-Here is a list of our own personal favorite staple foods we like to use when making healthier cooked vegan dishes.
+Here is a list of our own personal favorite staple foods we like to use when making healthier cooked plant-based dishes.
 This basically encompasses preparing meals directly from whole food sources that are not processed, refined, canned or packaged.

-Although more complex recipes have their place in vegan meal making, we believe that simple food combinations can not only be equally satisfying but are often best for maintaining optimal weight as well as energy levels.
+Although more complex recipes have their place in vegan and vegetarian meal making, we believe that simple food combinations can not only be equally satisfying but are often best for maintaining optimal weight as well as energy levels.

 While protein is also found in green leafy vegetables and many grains, it is considerably high in most legume sources.
-These little protein powerhouses are really the backbone to vegan and vegetarian diets.
+These little protein powerhouses are really the backbone to many vegan and vegetarian diets.

-Also a source of fiber and many minerals, they are simple to make crock pot style and can be integrated into soups, pates or used to make our favorite, homemade tempeh!
+Also a source of fiber and many minerals, they are simple to make crockpot style and can be integrated into soups, pates or used to make our favorite, homemade tempeh!